-Here, Robinson won a widespread reputation as a specialist in the treatment of chronic diseases.
-In 1847, he moved to Fitchburg, Massachusetts where he practiced for two years.
+Here, Robinson won a widespread reputation as a specialist in treating chronic diseases.
+In 1847, he moved to Fitchburg, Massachusetts, where he practiced for two years.
 However, when gold was discovered in California in 1849, he changed his focus and set out for the Pacific Coast as a surgeon to one of the pioneer parties of gold seekers.

-Upon arriving in California he spent some time in prospecting and mining, after which he opened an eating-house in Sacramento.
-While there, he became involved in a controversy between the squatters, who held lands under the United States pre-emption laws and speculators who claimed title by purchase from Captain Sutter, who held some 99,000 acres under a Mexican-Spanish grant.
-A love of fair play seems to have been an inherent trait of Dr. Robinson’s nature and he supported the cause of the squatters, with whom he soon became one of their most trusted advisers and leaders.
+Upon arriving in California, he spent some time prospecting and mining, after which he opened an eating house in Sacramento.
+While there, he became involved in a controversy between the squatters, who held lands under the United States pre-emption laws, and speculators who claimed the title by purchase from Captain Sutter, who held some 99,000 acres under a Mexican-Spanish grant.
+A love of fair play seems to have been an inherent trait of Dr. Robinson’s nature, and he supported the cause of the squatters, with whom he soon became one of their most trusted advisers and leaders.

-Several conflicts between the two factions ensued, in one of which the mayor of Sacramento was killed and Dr. Robinson was seriously wounded.
-Before he recovered he was indicted for conspiracy, assault with intent to kill, and murder, and for ten weeks was confined on board a prison ship, at the end of which time he was tried and acquitted.
-While a prisoner awaiting trial, he was elected to the California Legislature where he supported General John Charles Fremont, who was elected as a United States Senator.
-For a time Robinson published a “free-soil” paper at Sacramento, but about the first of July, 1851, he started via the Panama Canal for Massachusetts.
+Several conflicts between the two factions ensued, in one of which the mayor of Sacramento was killed, and Dr. Robinson was seriously wounded.
+Before he recovered, he was indicted for conspiracy, assault with intent to kill, and murder, and for ten weeks was confined on board a prison ship, at the end of which time he was tried and acquitted.
+While a prisoner awaiting trial, he was elected to the California Legislature, where he supported General John Charles Fremont, who was elected as a United States Senator.
+Robinson published a “free-soil” paper at Sacramento for a time, but on July 1, 1851, he started via the Panama Canal for Massachusetts.

-The vessel on which he embarked was wrecked off the Mexican coast, and he shipped as a surgeon on a vessel from Panama to Cuba, carrying a number of sick men who had been employed in the construction of the Panama railroad.
+The vessel on which he embarked was wrecked off the Mexican coast, and he shipped as a surgeon on a vessel from Panama to Cuba, carrying several sick men who had been employed in constructing the Panama Railroad.
 On September 9, 1851, he arrived at Fitchburg and immediately resumed his medical practice.
 On October 30, 1851, he married Sara T.D.
 Lawrence.

-In addition to his practice of medicine, Dr. Robinson assumed the editorship of the Fitchburg News at about the same time as the attention of the country was attracted to Kansas and its struggles.
+In addition to his practice of medicine, Dr. Robinson assumed the editorship of the Fitchburg News at about the same time as the country’s attention was attracted to Kansas and its struggles.
 He wrote and published several letters concerning the region, which aroused widespread interest.

-At a meeting in Chapman’s Hall in Boston, Eli Thayer delivered an address, and at the close inquired if anyone present was willing to go to Kansas.
+At a meeting in Chapman’s Hall in Boston, Eli Thayer delivered an address and, at the close, inquired if anyone present was willing to go to Kansas.
 Dr. Robinson promptly walked up and signed up, and on June 28, 1854, left Fitchburg for Kansas.
-On September 6th, he and his young wife reached the foot of Mount Oread in Lawrence, Kansas, and here, they established their home.
+On September 6, he and his young wife reached the foot of Mount Oread in Lawrence, Kansas, and they established their home there.
 He soon became active in locating more emigrants sent out by the Aid Society and was recognized as a leader by the Free-State men.

-His home was destroyed in the Sacking of Lawrence in May 1856; suffered calumny and imprisonment, and was otherwise persecuted on account of his opinions.
+His home was destroyed in the Sacking of Lawrence in May 1856; he suffered calumny and imprisonment and was otherwise persecuted based on his opinions.
 Douglass Brewerton, a correspondent of the New York Herald, wrote of Dr. Robinson in 1856 as follows:

 “He may be regarded as the real head — the thinking one we mean — and the mainspring of the Free-State Party; or, to speak more correctly, of all that party who are worth anything.
-We believe him to be a keen, shrewd, far-seeing man, who would permit nothing to stand in the way of the end he desired to gain.
-He is, moreover, cool and determined, and appears to he endowed with immense firmness; we should call him a conservative man now; but conservative rather from policy than principle.
-He seems to have strong common sense, but no brilliancy of talent.
+We believe him to be a keen, shrewd, far-seeing man who would permit nothing to stand in the way of the end he desired to gain.
+He is, moreover, cool and determined and appears to be endowed with immense firmness; we should call him a conservative man now, but conservative rather from policy than principle.
+He seems to have strong common sense but no brilliancy of talent.
 In fact, to sum Governor Robinson up in a single sentence, we consider him the most dangerous enemy which the pro-slavery party has to encounter in Kansas.”

 Dr. Robinson was elected the first governor under the Topeka Constitution, and he was the first commander of the Free-State Militia.
-The Wyandotte Constitution was ratified by vote of the people on October 4, 1859, and on December 6th, he was elected governor, though he did not assume the duties of the office until after the admission of the state in 1861, just two months before the outbreak of the Civil War.
+The Wyandotte Constitution was ratified by a vote of the people on October 4, 1859.
+On December 6, he was elected governor, though he did not assume the office’s duties until after the state’s admission in 1861, just two months before the outbreak of the Civil War.

 Primary Source: Cyclopedia of Kansas